The Builder Design Pattern

 House house = new House("brick", "tile", true, false, true, false);

-• Product: The object being built (House)
+- Product: The object being built (

-Product Class and Builder
+Product and Builder#

 public class House {